 National Endowment for Democracy (NED).
 The National Endowment for Democracy, a private nonprofit organization established during the Reagan Administration, supports programs to strengthen democratic institutions in more than 90 countries around the world.
 NED proponents assert that many of its accomplishments are possible because it is not a government agency.
 NED's critics claim that it duplicates U.S. government democracy programs and either could be eliminated or could operate entirely with private funding.
 NED's enacted FY2004 budget was \$39.6 million.
 President Bush included a proposal in his State of the Union address in January 2004 to double NED's funding in FY2005 to \$80 million for its Greater Middle East Democracy Initiative.
 However, final congressional action provided \$60 million for NED for FY2005.
 The conferees strongly encouraged NED and its four core grantees to focus funding on democracy promotion activities in the Middle East.
-The Administration's FY2006 budget request for NED amounts to the same as its FY2005 request of \$80 million.
-This represents a 35.1% increase over the enacted \$59.2 million for FY2005.
+The Administration's FY2006 budget request for NED amounted to the same as its FY2005 request of \$80 million.
+This represented a 35.1% increase over the enacted \$59.2 million for FY2005.

-East-West and North-South Centers.
+East-West Center.
 The Center for Cultural and Technical Interchange between East and West (East-West Center), located in Honolulu, Hawaii, was established in 1960 by Congress to promote understanding and cooperation among the governments and peoples of the Asia/Pacific region and the United States.
-The Center for Cultural and Technical Interchange between North and South (North-South Center) is a national educational institution in Miami, FL, closely affiliated with the University of Miami.
-It promotes better relations, commerce, and understanding among the nations of North America, South America and the Caribbean.
-The North-South Center began receiving a direct subsidy from the federal government in 1991.
-The enacted FY2004 appropriation included \$17.7 million for the East-West Center and no funds for the North-South Center.
-For FY2005 the East-West Center received \$19.2 million while, once again, no funds were included for the North-South Center.

-The Administration FY2006 request is for \$13 million (a decrease of 32.3%) for the East-West Center and no funds for the North-South Center.
+The Administration's FY2006 request totaled \$13 million (a decrease of 32.3%) for the East-West Center.

 Congressional Action.
-The House-passed SSJC Appropriations provides \$10 million for the Asia Foundation, as requested, but denies funding for the Middle Eastern-Western Dialogue Trust Fund.
-NED funding is set at \$50 million, \$30 million below the President's request and more than \$9 million below the FY2005 funding level.
+The House-passed SSJC Appropriations provided \$10 million for the Asia Foundation, as requested, but denied funding for the Middle Eastern-Western Dialogue Trust Fund.
+NED funding was set at \$50 million, \$30 million below the President's request and more than \$9 million below the FY2005 funding level.
 For the East-West Center, H.R.
-2862 provides \$6 million, less than half of the \$13 million request, and no funding for the North-South Center.
+2862 provided \$6 million, less than half of the \$13 million request.
 In the Senate, H.R.
-3057 increases funding for most of these programs.
-The measure includes \$15 million for the Asia Foundation, 50% higher than the request, \$2 million for the Middle Eastern-Western Dialogue Trust Fund, more than double the request, and \$20 million for the East-West Center, nearly 50% above the request.
-For NED, the Senate recommends \$8.8 million for administrative expenses, plus \$80 million in program funds under the Democracy Fund account added elsewhere in the Foreign Operations portion of the bill.
+3057 increased funding for most of these programs.
+The measure included \$15 million for the Asia Foundation, 50% higher than the request, \$8 million for the Middle Eastern-Western Dialogue Trust Fund, eight times more than the request, and \$20 million for the East-West Center, nearly 50% above the request.
+For NED, the Senate recommended \$8.8 million for administrative expenses, plus \$80 million in program funds under the Democracy Fund account added elsewhere in the Foreign Operations portion of the bill.